-- Complete six or more academic credit hours in Service-Learning Designated Courses (usually two courses).
+- Complete six or more academic credit hours in service-learning designated courses (usually two courses).
 They are indicated by an SL notation beside the course when student's register for classes.
 You must earn a grade of B- or above in each course.

 Important Dates for Public Service Projects

-- Revised Paper Due: Monday, November 18, 2013.
-Submit by email.
+- Revised Paper due: Monday, November 21, 2016.